 Do we have the equipment you need?

 Before making grand plans, you should check that what you want to do is feasible.
-If you need anything not mentioned in the Peripheral Devices for MEG Studies document, please discuss this with MEG team members.
+If you need anything not mentioned below, please discuss this with MEG physicist Sven Braeutigam: sven.braeutigam@psych.ox.ac.uk